gotify/website/docs/plugin-deploy.md

----
-id: plugin-deploy
-title: Building and Deploying Plugins
+# Building and Deploying Plugins
----

 ## Building